JohannesRonski/caprover-action/README.md

 ### `deploy_check_wait_time`

 Time to check for deployment status.
 Default is 30 seconds.
+Only available if password (not token only) is set!

 ## Example usage